-On October 2, 2023, listing standards adopted by Nasdaq and the NYSE will take effect, requiring listed issuers (including FPIs) to adopt and implement by December 1, 2023 incentive-based compensation clawback policies and to make applicable disclosures in their SEC filings.18 The exchanges were directed to impose these requirements by - and the listing standards track the language of - Exchange Act Rule 10D-1, adopted in 2022 by the SEC to implement the original requirement under Dodd-Frank.19
+Listing standards adopted by Nasdaq and the NYSE require listed issuers (including FPIs) to adopt and implement incentive-based compensation clawback policies and to make applicable disclosures in their SEC fillings.18

-The clawback policy must be in writing and provide that a listed issuer that is required to prepare an accounting restatement must recover from any current or former executive officer incentive-based compensation erroneously paid based on the misstated financial measure during the three most recently completed fiscal years prior to the restatement (but in no event prior to the effective date of October 2, 2023).20 Recovery must be made "reasonably promptly" and without regard to misconduct by any executive officer from whom recovery is sought.21 The final rule includes a limited impracticability accommodation to alleviate some of the implementation challenges FPIs may face.
-Under the narrow accommodation, a company is not required to recover relevant incentive compensation if doing so would violate a law of the company's home country that was adopted before November 28, 2022.22 To take advantage of this exception, a company must provide its US stock exchange with an opinion of home country counsel that recovery would violate home country law.
+The clawback policy must be in writing and provide that a listed issuer that is required to prepare an accounting restatement must recover from any current or former executive officer incentive-based compensation erroneously paid based on the misstated financial measure during the three most recently completed fiscal years prior to the restatement (but in no event prior to the effective date of October 2, 2023).
+Recovery must be made "reasonably promptly" and without regard to misconduct by any executive officer from whom recovery is sought.
+20

+The final rule includes a limited impracticability accommodation to alleviate some of the implementation challenges FPIs may face.
+Under the narrow accommodation, a company is not required to recover relevant incentive compensation if doing so would violate a law of the company's home country that was adopted before November 28, 2022.21 To take advantage of this exception, a company must provide its US stock exchange with an opinion of home country counsel that recovery would violate home country law.